-This is because, throughout our 40+ years' experience of frontline work, this is what women and girls have told us they want.
+Throughout our 40+ years' experience of frontline work, women and girls have told us they want specific services for them, run by women.

 The majority of statutory services and spaces are gender-neutral, so it's important to us that we protect and maintain our safe women-only services and spaces for those who want and need them.